Labor Relations Specialist

 - Writing skills.
 All labor relations specialists need strong writing skills to be effective at their job.
 They often draft proposals, and these proposals must be able to convey complex information to both workers and management.

-Employment of labor relations specialists is projected to decline 4 percent from 2020 to 2030.
+Overall employment of labor relations specialists is projected to decline 3 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.

 Union membership has declined, resulting in less demand for the services of labor relations specialists.